-COVID-19 Vaccination for Pregnant People to Prevent Serious Illness, Deaths, and Adverse Pregnancy Outcomes from COVID-19
+COVID-19 Vaccination for Pregnancy Prevent Adverse Outcomes

 The following article is from the Iowa Department of Public Health.